Salvatore Martinez

-Salvatore Martinez (Enna, 4 May 1966) is an Italian scholar, the first layperson president of the Rinnovamento nello Spirito Santo (Parte de Catholic Charismatic Renewal) in Italy.
-President of the Vatican Foundation "International Center Family of Nazareth" and personal representative of the OSCE Chairperson-in-Office 2018 on Combating Racism, Xenophobia, and Discrimination, also focusing on Intolerance and Discrimination against Christians and Members of other Religions".
+Salvatore Martinez (born 4 May 1966) is an Italian scholar and the first lay-person to lead the Rinnovamento nello Spirito Santo Italy’s Catholic Charismatic Renewal movement.
+He has served as president of the Vatican’s International Center “Family of Nazareth” foundation and was appointed personal representative on combating racism, xenophobia, and discrimination by the Organization for Security and Co-operation in Europe (OSCE) Chairperson-in-Office 2018.
+He also focuses on intolerance and discrimination against Christians and members of other religions.

 Biography

-Salvatore was born and brought up in Enna, the heart of Sicily, and is married to Luciana Leone.
+Salvatore was born and raised in Enna, Sicily, and is married to Luciana Leone.

-He graduated in paleography and musical philology at the University of Pavia, with honors, with a thesis on the history of the pontiffs of the first millennium in the light of the liturgical innovations contained in Liber Pontificalis.
+He graduated in paleography and musical philology at the University of Pavia with honors, with a thesis on the history of the pontiffs of the first millennium in the light of the liturgical innovations contained in Liber Pontificalis.